martindwyer/Employment-Application/README.md

 ---

-Note: Public license does not mean this project can or should be used for academic purposes.
-Students utilizing the code in this project should carefully consult the guidelines of their academic institution.
+Note: The accompanying LICENSE document provides open source license for use of this software broadly.
+Please review the document as license is not granted for all purposes, such as academic plagiarism.